madhoolikacvss/MUSCLEMOTION/README.md

   original UserManual requires for reliable results , it will load a compressed AVI without warning, even though compression artifacts can distort the resulting signal.
-- No batch-directory traversal (recursively finding files in subdirectories) yet.
-Here it's left to the caller (e.g. when building the list of `(well_name, path)` tuples passed to `pipeline.run_batch`).

 ---